 Dr. Muhammed Majeed was born and raised in Kerala, India.
 He has over 45+ years of experience in the pharmaceutical, biotechnology, molecular biology, nutritional and cosmetic industries.
 He introduced to the Americans “Ayurveda”, the traditional Indian medicine that has for ages been believed to act as a complete curative to their various ailments.
-After persistent efforts by Dr Majeed they started recognizing the potential of Ayurveda and termed it the Alternative medicine.
+After persistent efforts by Dr. Majeed they started recognizing the potential of Ayurveda and termed it the Evidence Based medicine.
 By 2000 it became popular as the Complementary medicine and now it is called as the Integrated medicine.

 From here, he chose to establish himself as an entrepreneur by integrating technology with Ayurveda.
 It was the beginning of a new success story.
 He came out with new healthcare products with their actives taken from the herbs and also researched into the medicinal values of some plants which are not mentioned in the Ayurvedic texts.